Hafiz Saeed: Early life and education

 crux of jihad."
 Bahawalpuri's only son, Abdul Rehman Makki, is Saeed's brother-in-law and has been described as "his close partner."

 General Muhammad Zia-ul-Haq appointed Saeed to the Council on Islamic Ideology, and he later served as an Islamic Studies teacher at the University of Engineering and Technology, Pakistan.
 He was sent to Saudi Arabia in the early 1980s by the university for higher studies where he met Saudi sheikhs who were taking part in the Soviet–Afghan War.
 They inspired him in taking an active role supporting the mujahideen in Afghanistan.
 During his studies at the King Saud University, where he was gold medalist for his academic performances as well as taught there, he came under the influence of Salafi scholars like al-Uthaymin and Ibn Baz.

-Saeed held two master's degrees from the University of Punjab and a specialisation in Islamic Studies and Arabic Language from King Saud University.

 Personal life

 Saeed's father ran a grocery store before receiving farmland from the government while his mother opened a madrasa.
 Three of his brothers, Hafiz Hamid, Hafiz Mastodon and Hafiz Hannan, are involved in Islamic activism as well, having previously run Islamic centres in Boston in the United States.

 Saeed's son Hafiz Talha Saeed serves as the Lashkar-e-Taiba second-in-command.
 He controls the finances of Lashkar.
 In 2019, Talha escaped an assassination attempt when a bomb inside a refrigerator shop exploded in Lahore.
 For the 2018 Pakistani general election, Saeed fielded his son, Hafiz Talha, and son-in-law, Khalid Waleed, as candidates but due to the Election Commission of Pakistan's denial of registration to the Milli Muslim League (MML), the political wing of JuD, the candidates contested under the banner of the Allah-o-Akbar Tehreek (AAT), a lesser-known platform.